 Meet The Perennial – Christine Marie Mason

-We are delighted to partner with Rosebud in the upcoming months and to help spread the word about her transformative sensual skincare products that focus on health and pleasure, never inadequacies.
-Even if you don’t think you’re a candidate for these products, her journey as an entrepreneur and her commitment to women is inspiring.
+We are delighted to partner with Rosebud Woman in the upcoming months and to help spread the word about her transformative sensual skincare products that focus on health and pleasure, never inadequacies.
+Even if you don’t think you’re a candidate for these products, Christine’s journey as an entrepreneur and her commitment to women is inspiring.
 Read her inspiring interview here.

 Q: What gave you the inspiration to create Rosebud Woman?

 Christine: I love women.
 I think women deserve more love and reverence, and I think that the unmet needs of the vulva, labia and greater vaginal area deserve loving treatment that’s not sexualized or medicalized.

 Q: Who do you envision as the primary fans of your products?

 Christine: Any woman who believes that she deserves more self care.
 Any woman who has experienced a little bit of discomfort down there that she never wanted to talk to anybody about—and anyone who thinks that she’s worthy of a little splurge.